Kentucky flag

 What subjects must I teach in Kentucky?

-Kentucky requires instruction in the following subjects: reading, writing, spelling, grammar, history, math, and civics.
+Kentucky requires instruction in the following subjects: reading, writing, spelling, grammar, history, math, science, and civics.
 Beyond these requirements, you have flexibility to add subjects that interest your family.